fspoettel/stakk-content/README.md

 Individual items in the stack are available via: `https://stakk.ltd/{user.slug}/{stack.slug}/{item.slug}`.
 In this case, the referenced item will be on top of the stack.

 There is a RSS feed for your stack at: `https://stakk.ltd/rss/{user.slug}/{stack.slug}`

+## Why a Github repo?

+This started as a static website I built for myself.
+I'm currently trying to figure out whether to turn this into a full-blown web app and this is a stop gap solution.
+If you have a use case for  this that is not music, please [get in touch](https://stakk.ltd/about).